AndrewJBateman/node-file-upload/README.md

 # :zap: Node File Upload

-* This Node.js app uploads image files to an 'uploads' folder.
-A client frontend lets the user select the file to upload.
+* Uploads image files selected by the user from an Ionic frontend to a Node.js backend folder.

 **Note:** to open web links in a new window use: _ctrl+click on link_